mattboentoro/ThisOrThatDocumentation/README.md

   <img src="https://github.com/mattboentoro/ThisOrThatDocumentation/blob/main/createNewRoom.png" alt="GetPlayers Diagram"/>
 </p>

+This API creates a room with a specified `roomId` and a list of players.
+When a new room is created, every player starts with a score of 1000, which is managed by the front end.
+The front end also validates whether a room with the given `roomId` already exists.
+When the user enters a `roomId`, a request is sent to the /getPlayers API to retrieve the current list of `Object of Comparison`.
+If no such room exists, the API is then called.

 ```
 REQUEST:
 POST /CreateNewRoom

 Request Body:
 {
+  roomId: "12349"
+  players:
+    [
+      {"playerId":"0", "playerRating":1000, "name":"Boeing 747", "image":"<random image link>", "status":"ACTIVE"},
+      {"playerId":"1", "playerRating":1000, "name":"Airbus A380", "image":"<random image link>", "status":"ACTIVE"},
+      {"playerId":"2", "playerRating":1000, "name":"Airbus A350", "image":"<random image link>", "status":"ACTIVE"},
+    ]
 }
 ```

 ```
 RESPONSE:
+Status Code: 200
+{"acknowledged":true,"insertedId":"<random-id>"}
 ```

 ### 3. POST /EditRoom